gombosc/WebDevelopment2023/README.md

 > Number of nodes on the last leves is equal to sum of nodes on all other leves

 > n = 2^h - 1

+<strong> Day 40 </strong>
+> started Inflight Entertainment exercise

+> sets

+> revision of materials

+<strong> Day 41 </strong>
+> forced day off, was too busy

+<strong> Day 42 </strong>
+> more about sets and exercises in pyhton

+> finished InflightEntertainment both in JS and Python

+> Hash based structures like sets or dictionaries are very common in coding problems